AAF Bilateral Exchange Programs

 Andlinger Residency Exchange

 Through the Andlinger Residency Exchange Program, the American Austrian Foundation (AAF) awards fellowships to outstanding American and Austrian medical residents.
-The program supports training for Austrian medical residents in the United States and for American medical residents in Austria.
-They are encouraged to do rotations in the OMI partner hospitals for a minimum of two weeks and a maximum of one month.
+The program aims to encourage an exchange between the OMI academic partners and supports training for Austrian medical residents in the United States and for American medical residents in Austria.
 The program supplements the residents’ education and broadens their experience through exposure to a foreign healthcare system.

 American and Austrian medical residents in their third or fourth year of training are eligible to apply for the program.
-The fellowship is a travel grant.
+The sending and/or the hosting institution must be OMI academic partners.
+The rotation should last a minimum of 2 weeks.
+The fellowship is a general stipend of USD 2,000.
 Fellows are responsible for their own arrangements, such as travel, insurance, housing, and correspondence with their mentor.

 The fellowship program is named after Mr. Gerhard R. Andlinger, a successful American businessman with Austrian roots and a trustee of the AAF who generously supported it since its inception in 1992.
 To date, more than 185 medical residents from Austria and the United States have successfully participated in this bilateral exchange.